nanome-ai/PymolToNanome/README.md

 ### Once installed, you can start the plugin

-Plugin → Pymol To Nanome
+Plugin → View in Nanome 2

 ### Usage